-Learn how Citymart has helped cities build their resiliency.
+Learn how Citymart has helped cities build resiliency with better procurements.

 Truly resilient cities are capable of preparing for and managing the shocks and stresses that could threaten the quality of life for their residents.
 An earthquake would be a shock; the grinding pain of economic inequality may be a stress.
 Both can severely affect local communities.At Citymart, we have been working with dozens of global cities to prepare for - or tackle - their resilience challenges through public procurement.
 Cities approached us initially driven by a symptom that needed remedy, like a high number of traffic fatalities (Philadelphia) or an alarming rate of childhood obesity (Eindhoven).

 With 100 Resilient Cities entering the scene in 2014, we saw a more structured approach to tackling urban resilience issues through inventories, strategies and implementation plans.
 Melbourne is a wonderful example of a city setting out to solve the interconnected issues of decreasing social cohesion and urban mobility.

 Our understanding of the role of public procurement grew along the way, with each city helping us better interpret the power of public procurement to become a strategic tool for change and innovation.
 At its best, a public procurement transaction delivers not just a contract, but the most effective solution to a need in our community.

 We were fortunate to learn with the best.